 If all this sounds dry, I have to say it was all carried out in the tone of people chatting about the weather at a tea party.
 Very polite and agreeable.
 “Two point two five centimetres,” I exclaimed about the size of the lump.
 “That’s as big as my boob!”
 I have very small boobs.

 The subject of the genetic predisposition was brought up again.
-Dr Fukatsu explained via the translator that if I were to continue having treatment in Japan, they would carry out tests for the BRCA gene, and its presence or otherwise would have a very big influence on how I was treated.
-“We hope you don’t mind our being delicate,” said the translator, “but if you have the BRCA gene, it might be worth having a full mastectomy, rather than simply a lumpectomy.”
+Dr Fukatsu explained via the translator that if I were to continue having treatment in Japan, they would carry out tests for the BRCA gene, and its mutation or otherwise would have a very big influence on how I was treated.
+“We hope you don’t mind our being delicate,” said the translator, “but if you have the mutated BRCA gene, it might be worth having a full mastectomy, rather than simply a lumpectomy.”
 Perhaps it would be a good idea for my Scottish doctors to look into this?

 After half an hour, I left the tiny consultation room with a wad of notes, a CD of images from my mammogram and ultrasound scan, and a sense that I was now in possession of all the facts I would need to mount a fully armed defence against this unwelcome invader.